AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 Some baselines may need to be rebuilt after migration if the versions referenced by those baselines are no longer available or accessible.

-## What are the key benefits of migrating to the new baseline?

-The New Baseline model provides several improvements, including:

-- Improved performance and scalability
-- Better UI and backend consistency
-- Deterministic editing and saving behavior
-- Enhanced filtering and navigation capabilities
-- Dependency impact previews
-- Improved reliability during baseline creation and updates
-- Better API and automation support

 ## Does baseline migration change the baseline?

 No, baseline migration preserves the baseline exactly as it exists and does not modify its content or references.